IskrenVanev/Bulky_MVC/README.md

 Bulky_MVC is designed to make bulk book purchases easy and efficient.
 The application is divided into two main areas:

 ## Admin Area
--The admin can create, edit and delete categories of books -The admin can create, edit and delete  book companies -The admin can manage orders.
+- The admin can create, edit and delete categories of books
+- The admin can create, edit and delete  book companies
+- The admin can manage orders.
--The admin can create, edit and delete books
+- The admin can create, edit and delete books
--The admin can manage users.
+- The admin can manage users.
 ## Customer Area
--The customer can order different books
+- The customer can order different books
--The customer can manage his cart
+- The customer can manage his cart

 ## Employee role:
 - The employees can manage orders